 Nellie McKay Concert

 We managed to have one COVID-friendly live event in 2020, when we presented our first socially distanced live concert with nationally acclaimed artist Nellie McKay.
 What a beautiful day for an outdoor performance, and what a wonderful audience.
-We also showcased a local opening act, and got to introduce a nice group of newcomers to NEOMHA, in line with our mission of supporting musicians and building our folk music community.
-We look forward to the time when we can gather in person again!
+We also showcased a local opening act and got to introduce a nice group of newcomers to NEOMHA, in line with our mission of supporting musicians and building our folk music community.

-COVID has meant a big pause in so many things we love, like our festivals and concerts.
-But it has also given us opportunities to find new ways to support our folk music community.
+COVID meant a big pause in so many things we love, like our festivals and concerts.
+But it also gave us opportunities to find new ways to support our folk music community.
 We’re so glad to be doing this work together!
 If you want to help us keep the music playing, we would welcome your gift to NEOMHA.

 We know we can’t do any of this without you.
 Your support, your time, your energy and ideas – they have all helped to make this hard year possible, and even inspiring.
-We aren’t just getting through this – we’re getting better, paving the way for new and good things to come.
+We didn’t just get through this – we got better, paving the way for new and good things to come.

-Until then, we still need you.
+As our live music and concert events return – fingers crossed – we still need you.
 Your gift, in any amount that’s meaningful to you, would mean so much to our mission and our work this year.
-As we wrap up 2020, we have a lot to be proud of, and a lot to look forward to.
+We have a lot to be proud of, and a lot to look forward to.
 Thank you for your generous support.